-- Add the dry ingredients to the mixing bowl, alternating with the sour cream and ending with the flour, mixing well between additions.
+Add dry ingredients and sour cream alternately to the butter mixture, ending with flour, and mixing well between additions.
 The dough will be sticky.

-- On a floured board or table, roll the chilled dough out to about 1/2-inch thick.
+On a floured board or table, roll the chilled dough out to about ½ inch thick.
 Use a doughnut cutter or two differently sized biscuit cutters to cut out the doughnuts, dusting the cutters in flour as needed to prevent sticking.

-- Pour the lard or oil into a heavy-bottomed pot to at least 2 inches deep.
+Pour the lard or oil into a heavy-bottomed pot to at least 2 inches deep.
 Heat oil to 325°F.

 Add the donuts to the heated fat a few at a time, being careful not to overcrowd the pot.
 Fry on each side about 2 minutes, but watch to make sure they don’t burn.
 Remove from pan and drain.